analuisadev/100-Days-Of-Code/README.md

 <br> Day 61: Algorithm that draws 5 random numbers and adds pairs using functions and list.</br>
 <br> Day 62: Scheduling trips using Classes (simple program)</br>
 <br> Day 63: Interactive Python help system.</br>
-<br> Day 64: I created a program that analyzes the vote between: DENIED, OPTIONAL and MANDATORY according to the age received by the user.</b></br>
+<br> Day 64: I created a program that analyzes the vote between: DENIED, OPTIONAL and MANDATORY according to the age received by the user.</br>
+<br> Day 65: Program that receives the record of a player with name and number of goals scored (TODAY) </b></br>